 Rights to information

-It is important for an employer to have the ability to monitor the project contemporaneously (in fact, this may be a requirement on lender-backed projects).
-Industry standard construction contracts typically contain an obligation on the contractor to provide information in the form of progress reports on a specified periodic basis, site meetings and meeting minutes, or share databases.
+It is important for an employer to have the ability to monitor a project contemporaneously (in fact, this may be a requirement on lender-backed projects).
+Industry standard construction contracts typically contain an obligation on the contractor to provide information in the form of progress reports at specified periods, site meetings and meeting minutes, or to share databases.
 The breadth of rights to access and inspect the information varies from contract to contract.
 For example, the International Federation of Consulting Engineers (FIDIC) Silver Book (2017 edition) contains a provision stipulating the specific nature of the information required to be provided.
 It permits the employer to have full access to the site to be able to inspect or test and to check progress or manufacture of plant and materials.
-There is also a specific reference to record keeping within Sub-Clause 20.1 [Contractor’s Claims] in FIDIC 1999, which requires the contractor to ‘keep such contemporary records as may be necessary to substantiate any claim’ and gives the employer’s engineer a right to ‘monitor the record-keeping and/or instruct the Contractor to keep further contemporary records’.
+There is also a specific reference to record-keeping within Sub-Clause 20.1 [Contractor’s Claims] in FIDIC 1999, which requires the contractor to ‘keep such contemporary records as may be necessary to substantiate any claim’ and gives the employer’s engineer a right to ‘monitor the record-keeping and/or instruct the Contractor to keep further contemporary records’.

 Audit provisions prescribe how often the employer is allowed to audit, the documentation the contractor is required to retain, and how long those records must be kept and made available to the employer.
 These provisions are generally aimed at financial records being kept in accordance with ‘accounting practice’ and often appear in projects that are supported by lenders.